corytodd/ktml-check/README.md

 ## Ubuntu Check Patch

 You can use ubuntu-checkpatch directly from this tool.
-Tell ml-check where your copy of [ubuntu-checkpath](https://github.com/juergh/tools/blob/master/ubuntu-checkpatch) can be found providing `--ubuntu-checkpatch-path`.
+Tell ktml-check where your copy of [ubuntu-checkpath](https://github.com/juergh/tools/blob/master/ubuntu-checkpatch) can be found providing `--ubuntu-checkpatch-path`.